The Elephant Parade - A Story of Art, Culture and Conservation

 The Conservation Message

 The plight of the world's elephants is the motivation for the Elephant Parade.
 African elephants are in decline - at least 30,000 are killed each year, and the main cause of this is poaching for ivory.
 But it is the Asian elelphant which is the primary current concern of the Parade.
 Where once there were many hundreds of thousands, there are now considerably less than 50,000 left.
 Numbers have declined drastically over the last 100 years - by more than 70% in direct correlation to a reduction of 95% in the size of their natural habitat.
-And it has been suggested that if this rate of decline continues, elephants may well become extinct in the wild within about 30 years.
+It has been suggested that if this sad rate of decline continues, elephants may well become extinct in the wild within about 30 years.

 There are other issues too - when wild or domesticated elephants come into contact with humans, accidents and deliberate maltreatment take their toll.
 Elephants suffer.